metaps/sp-rails-saml/README.md

 ## Installation

+sp-rails-saml works with Rails 6.1 onwards.
-Add this line to your application's Gemfile:
+Add the following line to your Gemfile:

 ```ruby
 gem 'sp-rails-saml'